Comprehensive Climate Risk Analysis

 The InsuResilience Solutions Fund seeks to increase the resilience and capacity of developing and emerging countries to adapt to climate change by:

-1. Supporting comprehensive climate risk analysis as the basis for governments, businesses and households to become more proactive in risk management and to make informed decisions on climate risk management and adaptation strategies.
+1. Supporting comprehensive Climate Risk Analysis as the basis for governments, businesses and households to become more proactive in risk management and to make informed decisions on climate risk management and adaptation strategies.

-3. Co-funding the development and market introduction of insurance products, as well as supporting the expansion of existing innovative climate risk insurance products.
+3. Co-funding the development and market introduction of insurance products, as well as supporting the expansion of existing innovative Climate Risk Insurance products.

 Cookies and Privacy